FerretDB/FerretDB/website/blog/2023-03-31-ferretdb-1-0-ga-mongodb-compatible-database.md

 We are working with software publishers, infrastructure providers and the maintainers of popular JS frameworks to create compatibility with their software.

-If you think that your software would benefit from having an alternative database solution it can run with - [please let us know](https://www.ferretdb.io/contact/).
+If you think that your software would benefit from having an alternative to MongoDB - [please let us know](https://www.ferretdb.io/contact/).
 We are happy to work with you.

-We are available on our Community Slack, on GitHub, and we are also ready to jump on a call with you if you have ideas.
+We are available on our Community Slack, on [GitHub](https://github.com/FerretDB/FerretDB), and we are also ready to jump on a call with you if you have ideas to discuss.
 [Contact us today.](https://docs.ferretdb.io/#community)

 ## Thank you

-We extend our sincerest thanks to our dedicated community for all the contributions and feedback leading to the FerretDB GA.
+We extend our sincerest thanks to our dedicated community for all the contributions and feedback leading to FerretDB GA.

 Thank you to [Instaclustr](https://www.instaclustr.com/) for their code contributions and feedback, and [Tigris](https://www.tigrisdata.com/) as a supporter and first user of FerretDB in production.